Generic selectors

 Plans are also in motion for new bus routes that will run directly to the stadium, with money being used from a new government initiative to improve public services in the city, but these are not set to be in place anytime soon.

-Travelling by plane to see a match at Hill Dickinson Stadium is also a viable option, because Liverpool is served by both John Lennon Airport, located in Speke on the outer edge of the city, as well as by Manchester Airport, which is one train journey away from Liverpool city centre.
+Travelling by plane to see a match at Hill Dickinson Stadium is also a viable option, because Liverpool is served by both John Lennon Airport, located in Speke on the outer edge of the city, as well as by Manchester Airport, which is just a short train journey away from Liverpool city centre.

 How can I get Everton away tickets?

 Everton away tickets are almost exclusively sold to season ticket holders only.
 The club releases tickets to away matches in a staggered approach, with season ticket holders with the most away credits getting priority, and so on until all tickets have sold out.
-In the event tickets remain after being offered to all season ticket holders, members will then be given the chance to purchase them.
+In the event tickets remain after being offered to all season ticket holders, members will then be given the chance to purchase them, but this isn't a common occurrence.

 How can I get cheap Everton tickets?